 Both affect the brain, but each has different causes.
 Mental illness, such as anxiety, can result from environmental factors.
 Organic brain disease is caused by physical trauma.
 For example, someone who sustained a traumatic brain injury might have healed physically but still has severe mental deficits that affect their daily life.

 Organic brain disease can make it difficult or impossible to return to your job and normal life.
 We can help.
-Call Abell and Capitan Law at (267) 419-7888 to schedule a free consultation with one of our long-term disability claims attorneys.
+Call Capitan Law at (267) 419-7888 to schedule a free consultation with one of our long-term disability claims attorneys.

 Causes and Symptoms of Organic Brain Disease

 A more common term for organic brain disease is neurocognitive disorder.
 It usually occurs in older adults, but young people can suffer from it as well.
 Risk factors associated with this disorder include:

 - Participation in activities with high risk of head trauma

 Most older adults develop this disorder if they have a neurodegenerative disease, such as: